A-Scientist/PersonalCodingWiki/Linux-Command-Line-Syntax.md

 ## Commands

+**apt Utility**<br>
+A command line utility for managing deb packages in linux.
+See Link.
+It is often installed by default on Ubuntu, Debian, and other Linux Distrubutions.
+The utility typically shows work being done by the utility in the terminal.**apt install \_\_**<br>
+Installs an application that is known by the apt utility.
+**apt purge \_\_**<br>
+Completely uninstalls an application that is known by the apt utility including app configuration files.
+--auto-remove removes any dependencies that are no longer being used by the program being purged **apt remove \_\_**<br>
+Uninstalls an application that is knows by the apt utility, but keeps configuration files in the case you may want to install the application again later.
+This will make a future reinstall of the software easier.
+**apt list --installed**<br>
+Shows a list of installed software in the command line.
+**apt clean**<br>
+Removes downloaded archived files.

 **bg %\_\_**(incorrect, needs more work)<br>
 Moves a process to background, given by a number after a percent.
 This number can be determined using the jobs command.<br>